trans-travel/trans-travel/us/wy.md

 ## Jails / Prisons

- * Trans women are typically housed with men.
+ * Trans women are typically housed with men, but in some cases can be housed with women, at least on paper, at the state level.
- * Trans men are typically housed with women.
+ * Trans men are typically housed with women, but in some cases can be housed with women, at least on paper, at the state level.
  * Nonbinary people are typically housed according to sex assigned at birth.
  * Wyoming in 2009 was arguing in court for the housing of intersex people